Why We Ask

 We ask because we care!

-As a Henry Ford patient, you will be asked more detailed information about your race, ethnic background and preferred language starting in 2011.
+As a Henry Ford patient, you will be asked more detailed information about your race, ethnic background and preferred language.
 This will help Henry Ford better care for our diverse community.

 What does this mean?

 - When you check in at your appointment, a registration employee will ask you more detailed questions about your race, ethnicity and preferred language.
 This should only take a few extra minutes.

 - Better patient data will help Henry Ford monitor patient diseases and conditions by race and ethnicity, and improve the quality of care we can provide to diverse patient populations.

 - Henry Ford will use the information to ensure the availability of language interpretation services, appropriate patient education materials and to track data to improve patient care quality.